 - Please note that not all programs will provide half courses (.5 credit).

-- To take more than 4.5 credits per semester, a student must petition Katie DeGuzman, Associate Director of Education Abroad.
+- To take more than 4.5 credits per semester, a student must petition Katie DeGuzman, Director of Education Abroad.
 If a student registers for more than the maximum credits allowed without permission of the Center for Global Study and Engagement, the course credit will not transfer.
 Students will also be responsible for any additional fees for doing this.